TEN YEARS AGO TODAY! MXA’S 2014 KAWASAKI KX250F RACE TEST

 (4) Grips.
 We were pleased to see that the KX250F came with softer grips that were 10mm longer last year.
 For 2014 they are 10mm shorter.
 Hello, McFly?
 Anybody in there?

 (5) Plastics.
 The fork guards are frail, and we don’t like that Kawasaki the ditched black side panels in favor of white.
-Why?
+Why is that important to us?
 Because 250 class rules require black backgrounds.

 (6) Kawasaki’s lawyers.
 The cotter pin through the rear axle and vulcanized grip on the clutch-side are the the contributions of Kawasaki’s lawyers.